MarcoWorms/dices-and-decks/dices-and-decks.md

 ## Components

-1. RPG Dice Set (d4, d6, d8, d10, d12, d20).
+- 2 decks of cards.
+Or use https://deck.of.cards/ as replacement.
-2. Two complete decks of cards.
+- 1 set of D&D dices.
+Or use https://diceroll.fun/ as replacement.
-3. A sheet of paper to track your progress and character stats.
+- A sheet of paper to track your progress and character stats.

 ## Setup